viega/applied_crypto_2022_spring/ps1/README.md

   submission deadline.

-- The standard input (stdin) will be a JSON object, where the keys are strings, "problem1", "problem2", ... "problem<n>".
+- The standard input (stdin) will be a JSON object, where the keys are strings, "problem 1", "problem 2", ... "problem *n*".
 The values will vary, depending on the problem.

 - You will write a single JSON object to standard output (stdout),